-For year ending 30 June 2014
+For year ending 30 June 2015

-It gives me great pleasure to report on the progress of our company for the year ended 30 June 2014.
-Our enterprise has once again continued to develop and expand this year with further strong growth in our business.
+It gives me great pleasure to report on the progress of our company for the year ended 30 June 2015.
+Our business has once again continued to develop and expand this year with further strong growth.
 We have matured as a company and now have a consistent pattern of profits, dividends and community involvement.